Trillium Asset Management

-Trillium Asset Management is a leading proponent of ESG and screens potential business partners (investment targets, customers, etc.) based on ESG policy (1).
-Trillium will not invest in or partner with companies with “material involvement” in various industries, ranging from pornography and tobacco to coal mining, fossil fuels, firearms, and private prisons (2).
+Trillium Asset Management integrates ESG into all of its business practices.
+The company is a leading proponent of ESG and screens potential business partners (investment targets, customers, etc.) based on ESG policy (1).
+Trillium will not invest in or partner with companies with “material involvement” in various industries, ranging from tobacco, coal mining, fossil fuels, firearms, and private prisons (2).
 Trillium also selects its potential clients according to gender- and sexuality-related diversity policies (3).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.